 Consider the location of your windows before deciding on the type of home window tinting to get.

-If you have large picture windows in the living room, consider ceramic film.
-Of all types of window tinting, ceramic film offers the greatest heat reduction — up to 50%.
-And while it’s great in blocking heat and UV rays, it still lets you see the great outdoors.
+Consider the ceramic film if you have large picture windows in the living room.
+Of all types of window tinting, the ceramic film offers the most significant heat reduction — up to 50%.
+And while it’s excellent in blocking heat and UV rays, it still lets you see the great outdoors.

 For bathrooms and home offices, frosted window films are a great choice.
 They increase privacy while still letting you enjoy natural light.
 You can even apply these as decorative films for the glass panes on your doors!